jason-kerney/blog/_posts/2021/2021-07-16-RitesOfPassage.md

 ## TL; DR

 _Rites of Passage_ help people transition through periods of uncertainty by both giving them a known and accepted routine to focus on and by signaling to the individual and group that a change has happened.
 The use of rites of passage have been well documented in sociology and psychology in helping people with transitions.
-Therefore, it makes since that businesses utilize these methods to help teams and individuals with change.
+Therefore, it makes sense that businesses utilize these methods to help teams and individuals with change.
 However, in my experience they do not.
 This is a chance for companies, agile coaches, and individuals to start thinking about rites of passage and how they can be harnessed for good.

 ## What is a _Rite of Passage_

 [Merriam-Webster's Dictionary](https://www.merriam-webster.com/dictionary/rite%20of%20passage) defines it as:

 > : a ritual, event, or experience that marks or constitutes a major milestone or change in a person's life.